Color theory is both the science and art of using color.

 A study on color psychology in the context of marketing was done, and the most interesting piece of information they found was that most people make up their minds within 90 seconds of their initial reaction to something.

-Whether it was people or products, they found colors can not only contribute to standing out among the competition but that it also influences our moods and feelings.
+Whether it was people or products, they found colors can contribute to standing out among the competition and influence our moods and feelings.
 We use mood boards.

 These are some conclusions that professionals have made regarding what colors they choose to invoke certain feelings.